Electric Vehicles

 Applicant Eligibility:

-• You must be an active residential customer of SCE.
-The service account does not need to be in your name to apply.
+• You must be an active SCE residential customer; the service account does not have to be in your name to apply.

 Vehicle Eligibility: